 89.22 change “The Available Channel Bitmap subfield contains a bitmap indicating which subchannels are available at the STA transmitting the BQR.” to “The Available Channel Bitmap subfield contains a bitmap indicating the subchannels available at the STA transmitting the BQR.”

+[RS: accepted]

 95.22 change ”The subfieldsBAR Type subfield indicates which of the possible BlockAckReq frame variants is used” to “The subfieldsBAR Type subfield indicates the possible BlockAckReq frame variants used”

+[RS: Change sentence to read: “The BAR Type subfield indicates the BlockAckReq frame variant as defined in Table 9-28.”]

 96.49 change “The BA Type subfield of the BA Control field determines which of the possible BlockAck frame variants is represented” to “BA Type subfield of the BA Control field determines the possible BlockAck frame variants represented”

+[RS: change to read: “The BA Type subfield in the BA Control field indicates the BlockAck frame variant as defined in Table 9-30 (BlockAck frame variant encoding).”]

 107.20 change “The Disallowed Subchannel Bitmap subfield indicates which 20 MHz subchannels and which 242-tone RUs are present in HE sounding NDPs(#20568) announced by the HE NDP Announcement and which 242-RUs are to be included in requested sounding feedback.” to “The Disallowed Subchannel Bitmap subfield indicates the 20 MHz subchannels and the 242-tone RUs

 present in HE sounding NDPs(#20568) announced by the HE NDP Announcement and the 242-RUs to be included in requested sounding feedback.”

+[RS: change to “indicates the 20 MHz subchannels and the 242-tone RUs that are present… and the 242-tone RUs that are…”]

 134.35 change “A beamformer or beamformee, depending which of the two decides on the feedback parameters, reduces Ns” to “A beamformer or beamformee, depending upon which of the two selects the feedback parameters, reduces Ns”

+[RS: change to “depending which of the two decides” to “depending upon which of the two dermines”]

 155.28 change “that is under negotiation for the TID which is defined” to “that is under negotiation for the TID, which is defined”

+[RS: change “for the TID which is defined” to “for the TID indicated”]

 164.10 change “A TWT requesting or TWT scheduled STA requests to join a TWT and specifies a demanded set of TWT parameters which, if not accommodated by the responding STA or TWT scheduling AP will cause the TWT requesting STA or TWT scheduled STA to reject the TWT setup.” to “A TWT requesting or TWT scheduled STA requests to join a TWT and specifies a demanded set of TWT parameters.
 If the demanded set is not accommodated by the responding STA or TWT scheduling AP, the TWT requesting STA or TWT scheduled STA will reject the TWT setup.”

+[RS: change to “A TWT requesting or TWT scheduled STA requests to join a TWT and specifies a demanded set of TWT parameters.
+If the demanded set of TWT parameters is not accommodated by the responding STA or TWT scheduling AP, then the TWT requesting STA or TWT scheduled STA will reject the TWT setup.”]

 165.50 change “The TWT Flow Identifier subfield contains a 3-bit value which identifies the specific information for this TWT request” to “The TWT Flow Identifier subfield contains a 3-bit value that identifies the specific information for this TWT request”

+[RS: accepted]